Non-very generic arrangements in low dimension: The non-very generic intersections in and

-In this subsection, let $\A$ be a generic arrangement of $6$ lines in $\K^2$.
-By Lemma \ref{thm;Inv}, a pair of rank $3$ quadral points corresponds to an involution in $PGL(2,\K)$ on $\A_\infty$ having no fixed point, and all non-very generic points in $\B(6,2,\A)$ are rank $3$ quadral points.
-Hence non-very generic points in $\B(6,2,\A)$ correspond to permutations $(p_1p_2)(p_3p_4)(p_5p_6)$ on $\A_\infty=\{H_{1,\infty},\cdots,H_{6,\infty}\}$ and these permutations are edges of $\phi(K_6)$.
-Now, we know the type of the subgroup generated by a subset of the edges of $\phi(K_6)$.
-Thus the discussion in Section \ref{SSec:Per} provides a proof of the following theorem.
+Let $\A$ be a generic arrangement of $6$ lines in $\K^2$ and denote by $\mathcal{Q}_4(\B(6,2,\A))$ the set of quadral points of $\B(6,2,\A)$ and by $m_4(\A)$ its cardinality.
+With the above notations, the discussion in Section \ref{SSec:Per} provides a proof of the following theorem.